nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 # Welcome to ConnectUS!

-ConnectUS is a **contact management system** that enables NUS School of Computing (SoC) students to better manage their contact information.
+ConnectUS is a **contact management system** that enables <u>NUS School of Computing (SoC)</u> students to better manage their contact information.
 Users can leverage on ConnectUS' **contact management system** to view and edit their contact information.
 The **tagging system** also helps users better organize their contact information according to their needs.

 ConnectUS focuses on:
 - **Efficiency**: Optimized for use via a Command Line Interface (CLI), **easily view and edit contacts** with the **contact management system**.
 - **User-friendliness**: With the benefits of having a Graphical User Interface (GUI), **users can easily navigate through contact information** to find exactly what they need to **connect** with others.

 This Developer Guide provides an in-depth documentation on how ConnectUS is designed and implemented.
-It covers high-level details such as the architecture of ConnectUS, to detailed specifications on smaller pieces of the design such as how commands are implemented.
+It covers high-level details such as the <u>architecture</u> of ConnectUS, to detailed specifications on smaller pieces of the design such as how commands are implemented.
 It also includes a glossary for definitions of terms used in ConnectUS.

 You can use this guide to help maintain, upgrade, and evolve ConnectUS.